ikill69/angelfairyco/_posts/books.md

 My first book was called **“all about dexter“**.
 I did all the words and the illustrations myself.
 This is it.

-Unfortunately this is the only copy and I was not able to sell this one.
-This was when I decided to make and publish my first real kids book on Amazon.

-## My second children's Book

-My second book that I am planing on publishing and selling as a hard cover is called **“Everyone Likes to Rhyme“** and it’s about 4 kids who like to rhyme.
-I have don all the planning, writing and illustrations for this book.
-I have also helped with the design.

-It is **coming soon** to an Amazon near you.

 <table class="table-auto">
   <thead>
     <tr>